When The 'Whisper Network' Goes Public: The 'S****y Media Men' List, 2 Years On

 Writer Deirdre Coyle says she did not contribute to the list but was "happy" it existed.
 One of the roughly 70 names on an early version of the list included the freelance journalist she alleges raped her and other women she knows.
 "A few editors reached out to me who had worked with him in the past to say that they would not work with him again and, in some cases, that they were warning other editors they knew not to work with him, which I appreciated," says Coyle.

 Some of the men on the list lost their jobs or freelance work.
-Some are still working, and have even gotten new jobs.
+Some are still working and have even gotten new jobs.
 Some disappeared from public life.

 NPR reached out to several men on the list.
 Aside from Elliott, only one agreed to an interview on the condition that his name not be used.
 He denies the allegations made against him.
 "It's breached every corner of my life," he says.